1. Module Outline#

 analyse an algorithm in terms of its computational complexity and determine appropriate data structures for its implementation in software

-use the three main models of programming (imperative, object-oriented and functional), and identify applicable generic design patterns
+use three common models of programming (procedural, object-oriented and functional), and identify applicable generic design patterns

 use software engineering tools such as profilers, debuggers, testing frameworks and environment management systems